mparchment/salsabil-io/src/content/blog/lugha.md

 - *Al-Khulasah Al-Alfiyyah* by Abu Abdullah b.
 Malik

 Also known as *Afliyyat Ibn Malik*, this poem is commonly studied in schools throughout the Arab world.
-All the manahij of studying nahw go back to the Afilyyah, and one should memorize given the time.
+All the manahij of studying nahw go back to the Afilyyah, and one should memorize it given the time.
 It must be studied with the well-known commentary of Ibn Aqil.

 - *Shudhur al-Dhahab* by Ibn Hisham al-Ansari